 Not a single circumstance changed, but I did.

 That Tuesday, I chose to stay with my feelings, and to try something different.
-While It wasn’t a quick fix, I did get to experience something different in my heart and in my life.
+While It wasn’t a quick fix, by practicing something different, I got to experience a small shift in my heart.
 I was thumbing through that journal the other day, and you know what I felt as I passed my Radical Gratitude page?
 The same gladness and spacious trust I had when I created it.